ILLGrenoble/ngx-remote-desktop/README.md

 ```

 #### Receive data from the remote clipboard
-You can subscribe to the remote clipboard observable:
+Subscribe to the remote clipboard and receive data
+when text is cut or copied

 ```typescript
   this.manager.onRemoteClipboardData.subscribe(data => console.log('Got clipboard data', data));
 ```

+Send text to the remote clipboard
 #### Send data to the remote clipboard
 ```typescript
   this.manager.sendRemoteClipboardData('Hello clipboard!');